2310 Criteria for Immediate or Expedited Responses to Service Requests

 2346 Service Delivery Options

-The Texas Health and Human Services Commission (HHSC) offers applicants and individuals three options for the delivery of personal attendant services (PAS).
-It is the case worker's responsibility to present information on all available service delivery options to the applicant at the initial interview and to ongoing individuals at the annual review, or whenever requested.
+The Texas Health and Human Services Commission (HHSC) offers applicants and people two options for delivering personal attendant services (PAS).
+The caseworker is responsible for presenting information on the available service delivery options to the applicant at the initial interview and to ongoing people at the annual review, or when requested.

 The service delivery options include the:

-• Consumer Directed Services (CDS) service delivery option, managed by the individual;
+• Consumer Directed Services (CDS) service delivery option, managed by the person;

-• Agency Option (AO), managed by the agency.
+• Agency Option (AO), managed by the agency; and

 2347 Texas Medicaid Estate Recovery Program (MERP)